Skip to content

 Counsel are prohibited from inviting their clients/accused persons to access Case Center.
 Counsel are required to make other arrangements to share documents, as appropriate, with their clients.

-To provide administrative staff or third parties access to new bundles when they have already been invited to a case:
+To provide administrative staff or third parties access to new bundles in a case:

 1. Locate the case (found on your “View Case List” screen).